Frequently Asked Questions

 A: Contact GPRS by phone or through our website and a local GPRS representative will be in touch with you as soon as possible.
 Our representatives and local Project Managers are skilled in assessing local conditions and can help you to figure out how GPR services can meet your needs.

 A: This answer depends on the type of application in which you are interested.
-For concrete scanning, the antenna can typically penetrate to a depth of 18-24”.
+For concrete scanning, the antenna can typically penetrate 18-24” into the ground.
 For private utility locating needs on grass, asphalt, or concrete the type of antenna used can generally penetrate up to 8', but can vary greatly depending on site conditions.

 Q: How accurate are the results of ground penetrating radar?

-The results of the concrete antenna are generally higher resolution, and therefore considered to be more precise.
+The results of the concrete antenna are generally higher resolution, and therefore considered to produce better quality results.
 However the concrete antenna is not able to penetrate the ground as deeply as the utility locating antenna- it is critical to understand the benefits and limitations of both when performing scanning work.

-GPRS Project Managers are skilled at assessing local conditions to determine if they will allow for accurate GPR usage.
-Accuracy results are based on over 18 years of GPR experience.
+GPRS Project Managers are skilled at assessing local conditions to determine if they will allow for correct GPR usage.
+Results are based on over 18 years of GPR experience.

 Q: Can ground penetrating radar determine the exact size of a subsurface void cavity?